 This Queensland travel guide is here to convince you that visiting this great state is something that you should do while you’re in Australia.
-Let me explain why:

 For a start, Queensland is home to some of the most beautiful places to visit in Australia, such as the Great Barrier Reef and the Whitsundays.

-As well as that, there’s great cities such as Brisbane and the Gold Coast, which have plenty of things to do.
-There’s also some great lesser known places as well.
+As well as that, there are great cities such as Brisbane and the Gold Coast, which have plenty of things to do.
+There are also some great lesser-known places as well.

 Queensland Travel Guide

-Queensland is the second-largest and third most populated state in Australia.
+Queensland is the second-largest and third-most populated state in Australia.
 The state is named in honour of Queen Victoria, who signed the papers confirming its separation from New South Wales in 1859.

 In all, there are five distinct climate zones in Queensland.
 The Far North suffers from a wet season, similar to the one in the Top End of the Northern Territory.

-Getting around Queensland
+Travelling around Queensland

 Travelling around Queensland can be a challenge at times because the state is gigantic.
 When I was travelling from Brisbane to Cairns via Greyhound bus, I didn’t think the journey would take as long as it did.
 The places seemed quite close on the map.
 In reality, it was very different!

-Hervey Bay to Airlie Beach is a 12 hour trip, while the trip up to Cairns is a 10 hour drive!
+Hervey Bay to Airlie Beach is a 12-hour trip, while the trip up to Cairns is a 10-hour drive!
 They really don’t look that far apart on the map!
 It just illustrates how big Australia really is!

-The main airport in Queensland is Brisbane, though there are a lot of flights into Cairns and the Gold Coast too.
+The main airport in Queensland is in Brisbane, though there are a lot of flights into Cairns and the Gold Coast too.
 Internal flights can be cheap, especially if you book with budget airlines such as Jetstar or Tiger!